-Methods : This is a retrospective study done in a tertiary care hospital over a period of 1 year which included patients with SSTI and renal dysfunction.
+Methods: This is a retrospective study done in a tertiary care hospital over a period of 1 year which included patients with SSTI and renal dysfunction.

-Results : A total of 100 patients were studied, of which 69 were male and 31 were female.
+Results: A total of 100 patients were studied, of which 69 were male and 31 were female.
 Mean age was 51.59 ±13.04 years.
 Limb swelling (78%) is the most common manifestation followed by redness (73%).
 Oliguria was observed in 52% of the patients.
 Diabetes was observed in 56% of them and baseline CKD was noted in 54% of the patients.
-In our study, 20% of the patients were managed conservatively whereas 80% underwent RRT i . e, 65% underwent hemodialysis and 15% underwent peritoneal dialysis.Mortality in our study was found to be 27%.
-It was noted that low albumin, hemoglobin and need for RRT were found to be major factors influencing mortality.
+In our study, 20% of the patients were managed conservatively whereas 80% underwent RRT i.e.: ie; 65% underwent hemodialysis and 15% underwent peritoneal dialysis.
+Mortality in our study was found to be 27%.
+It was noted that low albumin, low haemoglobin and need for RRT were found to be major factors influencing mortality.

-Conclusions : The presence of renal failure in SSTI patients significantly increases the risk of adverse outcomes, need for renal replacement therapy, and higher mortality rates.
-Multidisciplinary approach is needed to optimize patient outcomes.
+Conclusions: The presence of renal failure in SSTI patients significantly increases the risk of adverse outcomes, need for renal replacement therapy, and higher mortality rates.
+Mmultidisciplinary approach is needed to optimize patient outcomes.

-Key Words : Skin and soft tissue infection (SSTI), Acute kidney injury (AKI), Necrotizing fasciitis, mortality.
+Key Words: Skin and soft tissue infection (SSTI), Acute kidney injury (AKI), Necrotizing fasciitis, mortality.